tresoldi/ngesh/README.md

 It is intended for benchmarking phylogenetic methods, especially in historical linguistics, and for providing dummy trees for their development and debugging.
-The generation of random phylogenetic trees also goes by the name of "simulation methods for phylogenetic trees" or just "phylogenetic tree simulation".
+The generation of stochastic phylogenetic trees also goes by the name of "simulation methods for phylogenetic trees" or just "phylogenetic tree simulation".

 In detail, with `ngesh`: